Sr. Director, Developer Advocacy (Presenter)

 As well as managing the straightforward matter of serializing data flowing into Kafka and deserializing it on its way out, converters have a crucial role to play in the persistence of schemas.
 Almost all data that we deal with has a schema; it’s up to us whether we choose to acknowledge that in our designs or not.
 You can consider schemas as the API between applications and components of a pipeline.
 Schemas are the contract between one component in the pipeline and another, describing the shape and form of the data.

-You can opt to use serialization formats that don’t store schemas (JSON, String, and byte array), and in some cases, these are valid.
+You can opt to use serialization formats that don’t store schemas like JSON, string, and byte array, and in some cases, these are valid.
 If you use these, just make sure that you are doing so for deliberate reasons and have considered how else you will handle schema information.

-The third key component with Kafka Connect is Single Message Transforms (SMT).
+The third and final key component in Kafka Connect is the transform piece.
 Unlike connectors and converters, these are entirely optional.
 You can use them to modify data from a source connector before it is written to Kafka, and modify data read from Kafka before it’s written to the sink.
+Transforms operate over individual messages as they move, so they’re known as Single Message Transforms or SMTs.

 Common uses for SMTs include: